Vadivelu: Early stage (1988–1997)

-In 1988, he was launched through a small character in T. Rajendar’s En Thangai Kalyani.
+In 1988, he was launched through a small character in T. Rajendar's En Thangai Kalyani.

 Vadivelu met Rajkiran on a train while on his way to Chennai to visit his bride-to-be.
 Rajkiran later recalled that he was so amused by their conversation during the train ride that he agreed to give Vadivelu a role in his upcoming film, En Rasavin Manasile (1991), directed by Kasthuri Raja.
 It was also the beginning of the Goundamani-Senthil-Vadivelu combination that produced a few skits in the early 90s.

 Vijayakanth supported Vadivelu during his early career.
-He stated that he was substantial in casting him in 1992’s Chinna Gounder.
+He stated that he was substantial in casting him in 1992's Chinna Gounder.

 In 1992, he played contrasting characters in both Kamal Haasan films.
 Vadivelu joined Goundamani and Charle in the comedy film Singaravelan.
-Then in the movie Thevar Magan, Vadivelu played a worker in patriarch Sivaji Ganesan’s household.
+Then in the movie Thevar Magan, Vadivelu played a worker in patriarch Sivaji Ganesan's household.

-Vadivelu’s first solo came in director Shankar’s Kadhalan (1994), in which he played the friend of Prabhu Deva’s university student character.
+Vadivelu's first solo came in director Shankar's Kaadhalan (1994), in which he played the friend of Prabhu Deva's student character.

+He made his singing debut with the song 'Ettanaa Irundha' from the film Ellame En Rasathan (1995).

+They were also considered sidekicks for an older generation of heroes, which included Kamal Haasan, Rajinikanth, Vijayakanth and young heroes in the making like such as Ajith Kumar, Vijay, Prabhu Deva which began rising in prominence, the script required fresh faces for the role of the comedian.